fiszym/Pytest_Automated_Testing/README.md

 # Python_0

-This repository contains my experiences with Python
+A collection of my experiences and test experiments with Python (Pytest)

 ## Commands used